sphinx-doc/sphinx/doc/extdev/appapi.rst

    .. versionadded:: 0.5

-.. event:: include-read (app, path, content)
+.. event:: include-read (app, relative_path, parent_docname, content)

-   Emitted when a file has been read with the :rst:dir:`include` directive.
+   Emitted when a file has been read with the :dudir:`include` directive.
-   The *path* argument is the absolute path of the included file.
+   The *relative_path* argument is a :py:class:`~pathlib.Path` object representing the relative path of the included file from the :term:`source directory`.
+   The *parent_docname* argument is the name of the document that contains the :dudir:`include` directive.
    The *source* argument is a list whose single element is the contents of the included file.
    You can process the contents and replace this item